Jalebi

 The south Asian variety is made by deep-frying maida flour (plain flour or all-purpose flour) batter in pretzel or circular shapes, which are then soaked in sugar syrup.
-Jalebi is eaten with curd or rabri (in North India) along with optional other flavors such as kewra (scented water).
+Jalebi is eaten with curd or rabri (in North India) along with optional other flavors such as kewra (Pandanus flower essence).

 In some west Asian cuisines, jalebi may consist of a yeast dough fried and then dipped in a syrup of honey and rose water.
 The North African dish of Zalabia uses a different batter and a syrup of honey (Arabic: ʻasal) and rose water.

 History

-The origin of jalebi is unknown, however there is documented early history of a Middle Eastern variety known as zalabiyeh.
-The earliest known history of this food in Western Asia comes from the 10th century in the Arabic cookbook Kitab al-Tabikh (English: The Book of Dishes) by Ibn Sayyar al-Warraq.
-In the 13th century Persia, a cookbook by Muhammad bin Hasan al-Baghdadi mentioned a similar dish.
+The earliest known recipe of this food comes from the 10th century in the Arabic cookbook Kitab al-Tabikh (English: The Book of Dishes) by Ibn Sayyar al-Warraq.
+In the 13th century Abbasid Caliphate, a cookbook by Muhammad bin Hasan al-Baghdadi mentioned a similar dish.